skip navigation

 Small Cell Technology

 In recent years, the increased use of wireless devices has triggered the need for small cell technology to increase coverage.
-A typical small cell is between 25-45 feet in height, attaches to existing utility poles or light/traffic pole within the right-of-way, and requires an aerial or underground line to access power and fiber in order to transmit cellular phone and data signals.
+A typical small cell attaches to existing utility poles or light/traffic pole within the right-of-way and requires an aerial or underground line to access power and fiber in order to transmit cellular phone and data signals.

 As a result, there has been a dramatic increase in applications from providers seeking to place small cell facilities in municipal rights-of-way.
 In 2018, the Federal Communications Commission (FCC) issued a two-part Declaratory Ruling with the intent to streamline the deployment of Fourth Generation (4G) and Fifth Generation (5G) mobile communication system infrastructure.
-Key points of the ruling are listed and briefly discussed in this 2019 MRSC Insight blog
+The order limited local governments’ ability to regulate telecommunications providers and the fees which they could charge, and it prevented owners and operators of utility poles from discriminatorily denying or delaying 5G and broadband service providers access to poles.
+Key points of the ruling are covered in this MRSC Insight blog: FCC’s Declaratory Ruling on 5G Small Cell Wireless Facilities

 Regulating Small Cell Technology

-There is no “cookie cutter” approach for doing this, and each city will need to make policy choices in the course of updating their codes to address small cell technology.
+There is no “cookie cutter” approach for doing this, and each city will need to make policy choices when updating their codes to address small cell technology.

 Examples of Small Cell Franchise Applications